Almarch/tamaR/README.md

 Tamalib has been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi), with a bit of re-writing.
 The Arduino version is the starting point for tamaR C++ module, including the ROM conversion step.
 However, because Rcpp dependencies management was not trivial, I gathered all tamalib code into a monolithic tamalib.cpp program.

 Tamalib was converted from C to C++ in order to ensure consistency with R object-orientation.
 The user-tailored methods presented in this document and in the manual (`?Tama`) are developped in R, and they rely on lower-level C++ methods.
 Noteworthily, not all developed C++ methods are used in the R interface: for instance `GetFreq` properly fetches the buzzer frequency and `GetROM` dumps the ROM.
-These C++ methods are still available to the user and they might have an R implementation later.
+These C++ methods are still available and they might have an R implementation later.

-This compact, object-oriented version of tamalib can almost readily be packaged into Python.
-Like R, Python is accessible to a broad community and it allows scripting and the developement of web applications.
-Furthermore, it opens the possibility for the developement of an Android app.

 Tamalib was adapted with attention to its platform agnosticity, so it should run on any OS.
 The package tamaR has been succesfully built, installed and tested on GNU/Linux and Windows.